 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-If a person has intense emotions that he needs to learn how to manage (but doesn’t) and then perhaps develops Borderline Personality Disorder (BPD), it can be extraordinarily difficult to make wise decisions throughout life, and therefore, “to live in reality”.
+If a person has intense emotions that he needs to learn how to manage (but doesn’t) and then perhaps develops Borderline Personality Disorder (BPD), it can be extraordinarily difficult to make wise decisions throughout life, and therefore, “to live in reality.”
 The consequences of many poor decisions being made over years and years of life experience can be severe.
-In my own experience suffering with BPD, and likewise working therapeutically with others suffering with BPD, I believe the most damning and discouraging part of the disorder is the impaired ability to make wise decisions.
+In my own experience of suffering from BPD, and likewise working therapeutically with others suffering from BPD, I believe the most damning and discouraging part of the disorder is the impaired ability to make wise decisions.

-Said another way… making decisions that are unwise results in consequences, and the consequences (perhaps loss, perhaps pressure, perhaps conflict, perhaps isolation) are usually felt as suffering.
-If consequences are ongoing, then suffering can be ongoing too. *But please note: Making unwise decisions doesn’t make someone “a bad person”, it just means he isn’t yet skilled at making wise decisions.
+Said another way, making decisions that are unwise results in consequences, and the consequences (perhaps loss, perhaps pressure, maybe conflict, maybe isolation) are usually felt as suffering.
+If consequences are ongoing, then pain can be ongoing too. *But please note: Making unwise decisions doesn’t make someone “a bad person,” it just means he isn’t yet skilled at making wise decisions.
 In other words, he isn’t yet effectively combining his logical abilities with skillful emotional management.

-So many things can happen in day-to-day life, and likewise so many thoughts and associated feelings can be experienced.
-Real life, aka “reality”, includes every type of frustration and enjoyable moment imaginable.
-Things happen… people do things, people say things, mistakes are made, things work out, things don’t work out, we get what we want, we don’t get what we want.
+So many things can happen in day-to-day life, and likewise, so many thoughts and associated feelings can be experienced.
+Real life, aka “reality,” includes every type of frustration and enjoyable moment imaginable.
+Things happen: people do things, people say things, mistakes are made, things work out, things don’t work out, we get what we want, we don’t get what we want.
 If we are living a human life, then we are faced with experiencing “it all” (many experiences, many thoughts, many emotions) and not just some.
-The problem with accepting reality is that we believe we shouldn’t have to experience “it all”, but in fact we do!
+The problem with accepting reality is that we believe we shouldn’t have to experience “it all,” but we do!

-The ways people expressed themselves, the types of jokes they made, the ways they acted out their quirks, the choices they made, the general chaos of life… all of it went into my senses, turned into thoughts, turned into emotions, and then, of course, I had my reactions.
-I have since learned that a very challenging aspect of adjusting the BPD pattern is to get good at noticing feelings whenever they become intense (which is a lot), and then to mindfully “just be” with the real feelings instead of always reacting to them and experiencing the real-life consequences thereafter.
+The ways people expressed themselves, the types of jokes they made, the ways they acted out their quirks, the choices they made, the general chaos of life – all of it went into my senses, turned into thoughts, turned into emotions, and then, of course, I had my reactions.
+I have since learned that a very challenging aspect of adjusting the BPD pattern is to get good at noticing feelings whenever they become intense (which is a lot), and then to mindfully “just be” with the real feelings instead of always reacting to them and experiencing the real-life consequences after that.